alncat/opusDSD/README.md

 Our approach strategically **leverages the inevitable pose assignment errors introduced during consensus refinement, while concurrently mitigating their impact on the quality of 3D reconstructions**.
 Although it might seem paradoxical to exploit errors while minimizing their effects, our method has proven effective in achieving this delicate balance.

-The workflow of this method is demonstrated as follows:
+The workflow of OPUS-DSD is demonstrated as follows:

 ![Alt text](https://raw.githubusercontent.com/alncat/opusDSD/main/example/workflow.png?raw=true "Opus-DSD Workflow")